 How do you take a feature collection that's geographically anchored to one part of the world and simply move it to another?

 While you could write a script to iterate over every coordinate, I find it easier to take the visual approach using QGIS.
-Lets look at using the Affine Transformation tool to translate your vector data to any location on the globe.
+Lets look at using the tools in avialable in QGIS to move your vector data to any location on the globe.

 Reusing geographically locked data